Falk358/conflicting-bundles/README.md

 ## Modification

-This project is a fork and is being modified by implementing *Layerwise Batch Entropy* (LBE) from this [paper](https://arxiv.org/pdf/2208.01134.pdf)
+This project is a fork and is being modified by implementing *Layerwise Batch Entropy* (LBE) as a pruning criterion from this [paper](https://arxiv.org/pdf/2208.01134.pdf)